jarmar/DATX02-15-29-report/halftimereport/typechecker.md

 ## Enter the AST
 Efforts made to simplify type checking.

-## Starting to implement
-Problems adapting to module level.
+## Implementing the type checker
+Considering the lack of reference materials for concrete implementations, work on the type checker has been difficult to get started.
+Working from the article by Grabmüller has however proven to be quite straight forward.
+We quickly made progress on the type inferencer for expressions once we got started.
+Implementing the algorithm also made us realize that certain parts of the AST were redundant and we decided to drop those parts, at least temporarily until we have a more stable solution.
+Currently we are finalizing the work on the abstraction level of expressions and moving on towards working to lift the type checker to the abstraction level of a module, where top level functions can be mutually recursive and therefore have cyclically dependent types.

 ## In conclusion
-Ramping up the type checker has been slow, but we are at last approaching a point where we can type check simple expressions.
-The next big hurdle is solving module and cross module type checking.
+Ramping up the type checker has been slow, but we are at last near a point where we can type check simple expressions.
+The next big hurdles are solving module and cross module type checking.